 Nonetheless, many in the mental health community are eager to explore genetic testing’s potential.

-“Even if a medication, say Prozac, shows up green, it doesn’t mean it is perfect.”
 The American Psychiatric Association (APA) is “currently in the midst of reviewing the genetics literature, which involves claims of efficacy for tests,” says Charles Nemeroff, chair of the APA’s task force for novel biomarkers and treatments.
 “We hope to present findings next year.”

 Meanwhile, Elligrod is in the process of conducting studies that will help determine the best time to offer genetic tests: at the beginning of treatment, or after the patient has tried out a couple options.